farhanasif/simple-node-sqlite/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:8000](http://localhost:8000) to view it in the browser.

-The following API is used for testing
+The following API is used for testing<br />
 GET http://localhost:8000/books
 -- this provides list of books
 POST http://localhost:8000/book